Update: Owl Webcam Closed

 Meet the breeding pair of endangered owls

 Shania (the larger owl on left) and Scud are a breeding pair of endangered Northern Spotted Owls.
-We’ll bring you live images from the Northern Spotted Owl Breeding Program in British Columbia’s lower mainland during owl breeding season until May 2017.
+They were broadcast via our owl webcam in spring 2017 from the Northern Spotted Owl Breeding Program in British Columbia’s lower mainland.
 We’re a proud supporter of this breeding program and efforts to recover Canada’s most endangered owl.
 Subscribe to our e-letter WildBytes and we’ll keep you posted on the chicks, the projects we fund, and when to apply for an FWCP grant.

 Meet Elliott, Shania’s first chick born in 2016, proving that a captive-born Spotted Owl is capable of successfully reproducing.
 He was named after the Elliott State Forest in Oregon.